Rebilly/lexi/README.md

     <img width="250" src="/logo_b&w.png">
   </picture>
 </p>
-Use Lexi to reduce the complexity of the lanuage in your documentation, and to quantify and track improvements overtime.
+Use Lexi to reduce the complexity of the language in your documentation, and to quantify and track improvements overtime.
 </br></br>

 Lexi is a GitHub action that reports readability metrics for Markdown files in your pull requests.
 Use these merics to help you understand how changes impact the readability of your documentation.
 Lexi reports an overall readability score that is calculated based on a scaled combination of the following readability metrics: